-- a knowledge of basic facts and theories in biology,
+- knowledge of basic facts and theories in biology,

-- the ability to communicate their understanding to others both within and outside of the field.
+- ability to communicate their understanding of biology to others both within and outside of the field.

-To achieve this mission the department must provide a suitable educational and laboratory environment for students.
+To achieve this mission, the Biology Department must provide a suitable educational and research environment for students.
 Therefore, the department has established the following goals:

 Students in the department should complete introductory courses that cover the breadth of the discipline.
 The major should require all students to take courses in a range of sub-disciplines that span all levels of biological organization.

 Both majors and non-majors should be introduced to the way biologists solve problems and to the development of biological thought.

 - To encourage active rather than passive learning.

 Courses should emphasize investigative participation in science.
 Students should be taught to think critically and to solve problems.
 Students who have successfully completed appropriate preparatory courses should have the opportunity to pursue independent study and research.